ianrenton/ianrenton.com/projects/worked-everything-award/index.markdown

 As well as "playing radio" in homes and garages, the world of amateur radio offers plenty of more adventurous opportunities for those willing and able to head outdoors.
 There are a variety of awards programmes for outdoor radio, from Summits on the Air's seasoned hikers and climbers looking to rack up points on the most difficult peaks, to far-flung Islands on the Air, to those such as the English Castles Awards celebrating local cultural landmarks.

-The idea behind them all is to take portable ham radio kit, anything from a small handheld radio to a big power station and huge beam antenna, set it up somewhere away from home, and "activate" the landmark by making contacts with other ham radio operators, using whatever frequencies or modes you like, and while enjoying the great outdoors.
+The idea behind them all is to take portable ham radio kit, anything from a small handheld radio to a big power station and huge beam antenna, set it up somewhere away from home, and "activate" the landmark by making contacts with other ham radio operators, while enjoying the great outdoors.

 Sounds great, so now I'm going to ruin it by taking it to a ridiculous extreme.